 - Distilled water

-- spectrometer-based BMG LABTECH microplate reader
+- Spectrometer-based BMG LABTECH microplate reader

 In addition, consumables such as pipette tips and microcentrifuge tubes were used as needed from various manufacturers.
-The DNA from calf thymus was solved in distilled water to a final concentration of 1 mg/mL.
-From this stock solution further dilutions were performed yielding different DNA standards ranging from 0.1 to 100 μg/mL.
+The DNA from the calf thymus was solved in distilled water to a final concentration of 1 mg/mL.
+From this stock solution, further dilutions were performed yielding different DNA standards ranging from 0.1 to 100 μg/mL.
 Four replicates of 350 μL aliquots of each standard were pipetted into the 96-well UV plate.
 Additionally, 16 replicates of 350 μL aliquots of distilled water were pipetted into the plate to serve as a blank.
 The prepared 96-well plate was inserted into the instrument and UV absorbance was measured using the following settings.

 |SPECTROstar Nano||FLUOstar/ POLARstar Omega||CLARIOstar||PHERAstar FS|

-|Select the wavelengths: 260 and 280 nm or|
+|Select the wavelengths: 260 and 280 nm or

 Measure a spectrum between 220 and 400 nm

 There are two possibilities for the measurement.
 You can either choose to select up to eight specific wavelengths (in this case wavelengths at 260 nm and at 280 nm) or you can measure a spectrum of the sample.
-An example for a DNA spectral scan using different concentrations of DNA is given in Figure 1.
+An example of a DNA spectral scan using different concentrations of DNA is given in Figure 1.

 The data from the measurement was evaluated using the MARS data analysis software from BMG LABTECH.
-The average value of the blank measurement was subtracted from the measurements made at each concentration and the results plotted.
+The average value of the blank measurement was subtracted from the measurements made at each concentration and the results were plotted.
 A linear regression fit was performed on the standard values (Figure 2).

-The standard curve allows the back calculation of unknown samples.
+The standard curve allows the back-calculation of unknown samples.
 Sensitivity of < 0.3 μg/mL DNA (or about 0.1 μg DNA/well) was observed for measurements with selected 260 nm wavelength and spectrum measurements.

 A further option in the new MARS data analysis software is the possibility to determine the DNA concentration of unknown samples without a standard curve.
-Based on the knowledge that 50 μg of double stranded DNA show an OD value of 1.0, the concentration is automatically calculated without the necessity of pipetting standards into the microplate.
+Based on the knowledge that 50 μg of double-stranded DNA show an OD value of 1.0, the concentration is automatically calculated without the necessity of pipetting standards into the microplate.
 It should be taken into account that this method only works well when the path length correction feature is activated.

-As double stranded and single stranded DNA or RNA have different extinction coefficients there are different MARS templates available for these different nucleic acids (Table 1).
+As double-stranded and single-stranded DNA or RNA have different extinction coefficients there are different MARS templates available for these different nucleic acids (Table 1).

 Table 1: Extinction coefficients of different nucleic acids.

-|Nucleic acids||Extinction coefficient|
+|Nucleic acids||Extinction coefficient